gribanj/terraform-azure-snet/README.md

   name                  = "snet-xxxxxx-prod"
   resource_group_name   = "rg-xxxxxx-prod"
   virtual_network_name  = "vnet-xxxxxx-prod"
-  address_prefixes      = ["10.0.1.0/24"] # e.g. [cidrsubnet(module.vnet.vnet_output[0].address_space[0], 4, 0)]
+  address_prefixes      = ["10.0.1.0/24"]
-}
+  enable_delegation     = false  # Set to true to enable delegation }
 ```

-`create` variable is a flag to determine whether the resource should be created.
+`create` variable is a flag 🚩 to determine whether the resource should be created.
-If create is true, the resource is created.
+If create is true ✅, the resource is created.
-If create is false, the module will try to fetch the data of an existing resource with the same name.
+If create is false ❌, the module will try to fetch the data of an existing resource with the same name.

-## Ternary Operator
+## Ternary Operator 🤔

 This module makes use of the ternary operation, which is a simple form of if-else conditional logic.
 It's structured as follows:

 `condition ? true_val : false_val`

-- `condition`: This is a statement that evaluates to either true or false.
+- `condition`: This is a statement that evaluates to either true ✅ or false ❌.
 - `true_val`: If the condition is true, this value will be used.
 - `false_val`: If the condition is false, this value will be used.
   or instance, in the azurerm_virtual_network resource in this module, we use a ternary operation in the `count` parameter: